 Skimmers are unfortunately all too common.
 With a debit card, consumers aren’t entitled to as much protection regarding theft, so it’s helpful to use a credit card whenever making purchases at an outdoor payment terminal that’s vulnerable to skimmers.
 Still, it’s important to know how to spot credit card skimmers so you can hopefully avoid them.

 It can also help to have a credit card with security measures in place and a zero-liability policy.
 The SoFi Credit Card, for instance, offers cell phone protection as well as Mastercard theft protection, which can help detect potential fraud.
-You can easily apply for a credit card online today.

 What does a credit card skimmer do?